 Disclaimer: PointsBet online sportsbook is not currently available in Canada.
-This review is speculative based on what we know so far and will be updated when the sportsbook launches in Ontario.
+This review is speculative based on the PointsBet app in other jurisdictions and will be updated when the sportsbook launches in Ontario.

 |PointsBet Promo Code||BETBONUS|

 Once you get familiar with the concept of PointsBetting — which we go over below — it will be a lot easier to wrap your head around the sportsbook’s welcome bonus.
 Here are the basics: